-Company law requires the directors to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the company as at the end of the financial year and of the profit or loss of the company for that year.
-The directors have prepared the financial statements in accordance with applicable accounting standards in conformity with the requirements of the Companies (Jersey) Law 1991 and International Financial Reporting Standards (IFRS) as adopted in the E.U.
-In preparing those financial statements, the directors are required to:
+Under company law, directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the company and of the profit or loss of the company for that period.
+In preparing the financial statements, the directors are required to:

-- Select suitable accounting policies and then apply them consistently; - State whether applicable accounting standards in conformity with the requirements of the Company (Jersey) Law 1991 and IFRS as adopted in the E.U. have been followed, subject to any material departures disclosed and explained in the financial statements; - Make judgements and estimates that are reasonable and prudent; and - Prepare the financial statements on the going concern basis unless it is inappropriate to presume that the company will continue in business.
+- Select suitable accounting policies and then apply them consistently; - State whether applicable IFRS as adopted in the E.U. have been followed, subject to any material departures disclosed and explained in the financial statements; - Make judgements and estimates that are reasonable and prudent; and - Prepare the financial statements on the going concern basis unless it is inappropriate to presume that the company will continue in business.